Family Dysfunction At Its Finest

 I miss my daughter very much, but the truth is that we are all happier now.
 For her, she is “living life one step at a time” and trying to figure out things for herself.
 She will not submit to any living situation that comes along with a host of rules and restrictions because 18 is like a magic number that permits one to do whatever.

 She had claimed she would NEVER break the trust of the people who took her in, and granted – they seemed quite gullible – yet even they eventually became suspicious and untrusting of her behavior.
 But does she care that she was made to leave?
 NO!
 She feels free to explore and figure things out for herself, and that makes her happy.
 So far, she has remained assured that because she plays the act of being vulnerable so well, she can always find someone ready to rush in and help her.
-For me, I feel like I’ve been at war for such a long time, and when she left, the war finally ended.
+For me, I felt like I had been at war for such a long time, and when she left, the war finally ended.

 I’m at a point where I want very much to maintain a relationship with my daughter – I want us to keep in touch – but I agree with her that it’s best if we do not live together.
 Some people are easier to love from a distance.
-Although this is in NO way a choice we would have made for our daughter’s life, and we still do not condone the way in which she separated from our family, it is the only thing she has ever tried that has provided us all some sense of relief.
+Although this is in no way a choice we would have made for our daughter’s life, and we still do not condone the way in which she separated from our family, it is the only thing she has ever tried that has provided us all some sense of relief.
 Our physical separation will only serve to improve the functionality of our family.